Frequently Asked Questions by Parents

 What are the rooms like?

-All our rooms are spacious twins (2 children per room, there are no triple rooms available) with ensuite bathrooms.
 A mini-safe is provided per student.
 All bedding and towels are provided.

 Can we make a room mate request?